acadena-repo/HISTOGRAM-OF-ORIENTED-GRADIENTS-APPLIED-TO-FACE-RECOGNITION/README.md

-# FACE DETECTION WITH HISTOGRAM-OF-ORIENTED-GRADIENTS
+# Face Recognition with Histogram-of-Oriented-Gradients

 ## Description: